 Uproar in LS over Rajasthan MP's remark on Gandhi family

-Lok Sabha on Thursday witnessed uproar over a controversial remark by a RLP MP, who is a BJP ally, against the Gandhi family during a discussion on coronavirus, leading to adjournment of proceedings for over an hour.
-Congress members stormed the Well of the House as soon as Hanuman Beniwal said there should be a probe on whether coronavirus is being spread from the "home" of Congress President Sonia Gandhi as a large number of people who were found to be affected by the virus are from Italy.
+Lok Sabha proceedings were adjourned for an hour on Thursday over a controversial remark by a RLP member against the Gandhi family during a discussion on coronavirus, inviting sharp reactions from Congress members.
+The Congress members stormed the Well of the House as soon as Hanuman Beniwal (Rashtriya Loktantrik Party, a regional outfit from Rajasthan which is backed by the BJP) made the remarks against Congress President Sonia Gandhi and her family members.

-Fourteen Italians have tested positive for coronavirus in India.
-"Earlier, Congress leader Adhir Ranjan Chowdhury said that party leader Rahul Gandhi had forewarned the government on the impending threat from coronavirus.
-There should be a probe to find out if the spread of the virus originated from Sonia Gandhi's home," the Rajasthan MP remarked.

 With this, the Congress members rushed to the Well of the House strongly protesting and shouting slogans, tearing papers and throwing some on the table of the Speaker.
-Rajendra Agarwal, who was in the chair, immediately adjourned the House till 2 pm.
+Rajendra Agarwal, who was in the chair, said the remarks of Beniwal will not go on records and immediately adjourned the House till 2 pm.

 Leaders of various parties were speaking in Lok Sabha after Union Health Minister Harsh Vardhan made a statement on steps taken by the government to control spread of coronavirus..